 All inlet and outlet piping associated with lagoons being lined will be replaced with HDPE piping.
-The use of HDPE piping will allow for more secure and consistent connections with the HDPE liner material versus other materials.
+The use of HDPE piping will allow for more secure and consistent connections with the GCL and HDPE liner materials versus other materials.
 The extent of piping replacement upstream or downstream of the lagoon liner will be determined during design and construction.